 Freaked out by 5G?
 Microwave’s got your back!

-In a way, with new technology, the pace of change can sometimes make us feel just as worried.
+In a way, with new technology, the pace of change can sometimes make us feel worried.
 The introduction of every new generation of mobile systems (3G, 4G and now 5G) has been the cause of deep concern for many.
 How on earth could the backhaul bottleneck issue be resolved?
 But 25 years of experience have taught us that we need not have worried in the slightest.
 Microwave backhaul has risen to the challenge every time, taking great technological leaps forward and encompassing fresh innovations along the way.